THE GEILER’S

 Denny

-My mother ensured her children could ride a horse and shoot straight, so I did a lot of housework on family vacations and after-school programs.
-When I was in junior high school, my parents arranged for me to work on a cattle ranch in Wyoming.
-It was there that I found a connection with horses.
-My sister had a horse, which introduced me to the English saddle.
-Nothing much happened until Shelley was born, giving me my path back to horses.
-Shelley and I participated in English horse shows.
+My journey with horses began thanks to my mother, who believed her children should know how to ride a horse and shoot straight.
+That meant a lot of housework in exchange for riding time during family vacations and after-school programs.
+The turning point came in junior high when my parents arranged for me to work on a cattle ranch in Wyoming.
+It was there, surrounded by open land and working horses, that I developed a true connection to them.
+Later, my sister introduced me to English riding, and when my daughter Shelley was born, we found our way back into the horse world together, participating in English horse shows side by side.

 Shelley